kralnor/hello-world/README.md

 # hello-world
-starting repository
+Starting repository

-New to programmint.
-Starting to learn Python
+I am new to programming and am starting to learn Python